yogthos/yogthos.net/resources/templates/md/posts/2016-10-15-AtomWithLuminus.md

   [(-> k name (.replaceAll "_" "-") keyword) v])
 ```

 We'll load the function in the namespace by placing the cursor anywhere inside it and hitting `ctrl-alt-, B` to load it.
-We can now run this function in the REPL to see that it works:
+Let's run this function in the REPL to see that it works:

 ```clojure
 (clojurize [:first_name "Bob"])
 =>[:first-name "Bob"]
 ```

 We can see that the result is what we expect.
-Next, let's write a function to rename the keys in a map as follows:
+Next, let's write a function to rename the keys in a map:

 ```clojure
 (defn clojurize-keys [m]